 Because of half-and-half, the breve is heavier and fattier than a whole-milk latte.
 This makes it a treat on its own.
 Additionally, it’s slightly different to froth half-and-half properly with an espresso machine wand.

 Why is it called breve?

 Breve is the Italian word for short, brief, little, or concise.
 You can ask this espresso drink as a breve, breve coffee, caffè breve, and even latte breve.

-Coffee shops serve 16 oz breves, so the size doesn’t have anything to do with its name.
-As an Americanized version of a latte, it might simply refer to its thinner layer of foam, which makes it a bit shorter than a traditional caffè latte.
+Coffee shops serve 16 oz breves, so the size has nothing to do with its name.
+As an Americanized version of a latte, it might refer to its thinner layer of foam, making it a bit shorter than a traditional caffè latte.

 What Does a Breve Coffee Taste Like?

-A breve latte is sweet without adding sugar or sweeteners, because of milk cream.
-In this regard, it tastes similar to a latte, with a heavier body, and milky sweetness.
+Because of milk cream, a breve latte is sweet without adding sugar or sweeteners.
+In this regard, this type of coffee tastes like a latte, with a heavier body and milky sweetness.

 Breve fans like to take it as a treat or a dessert.
 For this reason, some add sweet syrups like caramel or chocolate.

-The combination of cinnamon and half-and-half sweetness makes it a good add-on for the breve as well.
+The combination of cinnamon and half-and-half sweetness makes it a good add-on for the breve.